 All of these items are easily accessible from the Library homepage.

-The Library is also staffed by knowledgeable people who can help you during all your steps of research.
-If you're ever stuck, send us a chat, text or email, or come into the library during regular hours and we'll help you out.
+If you're ever stuck, send us an email or come into the library during regular hours and we'll help you out.

 A college library is usually quite different than what you are used to.
 Here the majority of our books are organized using the Library of Congress call numbers and there are different collections.
 There are thousands of resources available electronically and we have different physical areas to read, study with friends, take a break, or take a nap.